kubewarden/rfc/rfc/0022-policy-lifecycle.md

 - As a user, I want to monitor the status of a policy on specific policy server replica so that I can identify and resolve issues with the policy.
 - As a user, I want that the policy server keeps running with a previous version of the policy in case of issues with the latest policy.
 - As a user, I want to rollback to a previous policy version in case of issues with the latest policy.
+- As a user, I want to debug issues with the namespaced policies I own without needing to involve the cluster administrator.

 # Detailed design